kworam/ProcScript/README.md

 		return PS.WAIT_FOR_CALLBACK;
 	}

-Note that the block function that calls `XHR.makeCorsRequest` returns PS.WAIT_FOR_CALLBACK, telling ProcScript to wait for a callback from `XHR.makeCorsRequest`.
+Note that the block function that calls `XHR.makeCorsRequest` returns PS.WAIT_FOR_CALLBACK.
+This tells ProcScript to wait for a callback from `XHR.makeCorsRequest`.

 ProcScript debugging
 ------------------------------------------

 Incomplete or confusing error messages are frustrating and waste valuable development time.
-If an exception occurs or a developer uses ProcScript incorrectly, the framework makes every effort to provide complete and helpful error messages.
+If an exception occurs or a developer uses the framework incorrectly, ProcScript makes every effort to provide complete and helpful error messages.

 ProcScript maintains a Proc call stack for each Proc call chain.
 If an unhandled exception occurs in a block function, ProcScript writes a detailed error summary to the console including the Proc call stack as well as the JavaScript call stack.